This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Balsamic Vinegar – Adds sweetness and flavor.
 If you’re not a fan, you can skip this for plain air fryed brussels sprouts.

 - Garlic Powder – This coats the sprouts more evenly than minced garlic would, plus it avoids burning.

 - Sea Salt & Black Pepper – I have a good starting point on the recipe card below, but you can adjust both to taste after roasting.
 Don’t wait to add all the salt and pepper until the end, though, or the inside will taste very bland.

 How To Cook Brussels Sprouts In Air Fryer

-This section shows how to make brussels sprouts in the air fryer with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make brussels sprouts in the air fryer with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.